graphql/graphql-spec/spec/Section 6 -- Execution.md

     selection set.
   * Return an unordered map containing {data} and {errors}.

-If the operation is a subscription, the result of the operation is a subscription object that supports these two operations:

-  * observation of the event stream, for example via iteration, callbacks, or observables.
-  * unsubscribe, which halts the event stream.

 Unlike queries and mutations, subscriptions have a lifetime that consists of three phases.
 Between the the subscribe and unsubscribe phases, the subscription is considered to be in the "active" state.